Fort Margherita

-Fort Margherita is an old fort constructed in 1879 by Charles Brooke, Rajah of Sarawak situated in Kuching, Sarawak, Malaysia.
-The fort is an important landmark and monument in Sarawak's history which goes back to the Brooke Dynasty.
-The fort, built in the style of an English castle, was designed to protect Kuching from being attacked by pirates.
+Fort Margherita is a fort constructed in 1879 by Charles Brooke, the second Rajah of Sarawak, situated in Kuching, Sarawak, Malaysia.
+The fort is an important landmark and monument in Sarawak's history which goes back to the century-old Brooke dynasty of Sarawak.
+The fort, built in the style of an English castle, was designed to protect Kuching from attacks by pirates.
 It served as a Police Museum from 1971 before being handed over to the Government of Sarawak and now is a tourist attraction in Kuching.
-The fort now houses the Brooke Gallery, an exhibition showcasing the history of Sarawak under the Brooke Dynasty.
+The fort now houses the Brooke Gallery, an exhibition showcasing the history of Sarawak under the Brooke dynasty.

-It is situated across the Sarawak River near The Astana, the official residence of the Yang di-Pertua Negeri of Sarawak and is accessible by road.
+It is situated across the Sarawak River near The Astana, the official residence of the Yang di-Pertua Negeri of Sarawak, and is accessible by road.
 It is a 15-minute drive along Petra Jaya, or a short river cruise from Pangkalan Batu, in front of Main Bazaar on Kuching Waterfront and located next to the New Sarawak State Legislative Assembly Building.
 It is part of the Kuching Heritage Trail.

 History

-Fort Margherita is named after Brooke's beloved wife, Margaret Alice Lili de Windt, whom he married at Highworth, Wiltshire on 28 October 1869; she was raised to the title of Ranee of Sarawak with the style of Her Highness upon their marriage.
+Fort Margherita is named after Brooke's beloved wife, Margaret Alice Lili de Windt, whom he married at Highworth, Wiltshire, on 28 October 1869; she was raised to the title of Ranee of Sarawak with the style of Her Highness upon their marriage.
 The fort was built on a hill overlooking the Sarawak River and situated on the north bank opposite the then fast expanding town centre of Kuching.
 The fort was well equipped to protect the capital from river-borne invasions.